Event Planners say:

 1) Colleges and Universities including Harvard, University of North Carolina, and University of California Los Angeles,

-2) Professional Associations including CFA Society of LA, Society of Women Engineers, Women Investing for Sustainable Economy, and American Academy of Neurology, and
+2) Professional Associations including CFA Society of LA, Society of Women Engineers, Women Investing for Sustainable Economy, and American Academy of Neurology, Fempeak, and

-3) Employers including NASDAQ, Cisco, Hallmark Cards and Lockton Companies.
+3) Employers including NASDAQ, Cisco, Hallmark Cards, Lockton Companies and CompensationTools.

 Popular Speaking Topics

 Sometimes you are the employee negotiating a new job, raise, or end of year bonus.
 Other times, you are the manager negotiating those same things on behalf of your employer.
 Learn six common best practices that are preventing pay equity and how you overcome them as a candidate and how to collaborate with HR to change those best practices.
 Regardless of your role, your actions impact the equality of the ultimate compensation decision.
 It’s Not You, It’s the Process teaches you how some of the best practices in hiring, promotion, and review processes prevent achieving pay equity, ironically by assuming equality already exists.
 More importantly this workshop will share what you can do in both roles to close gender and other pay gaps.